bdong-va/bdong-va.github.io/five_tips_about_testable_golang_code.md

 But in the cruel world of golang, everything is harder: we do not have `@patch` like we do in Python, and we cannot mocking a function at all.
 If you call a function in somewhere, you cannot mock it at all.
 If you want to test a function/method includes an external function call, you have to call that function for real, and That is not good in the world of testing.

-So we have a solution for this: put the function into a struct can be mocked by the interface.
+So we have a solution for this: put the function into a struct that can be mocked by the interface.

 ```go
 func (s *scoreRepository) Create(ctx context.Context, calculator calculatorInterface, accountGroupID string) (int64, error) {